 An individual who desires to keep a service or assistance animal with them in their housing may be required to provide documentation of their disability and disability-related need for the animal.
-Proof of the individual's disability should come from a medical provider, but proof of the benefit the animal provides can come from anyone "in the know" and does not necessarily need to come from a medical provider.58 Furthermore, if the disability and related need for the animal are obvious, the housing provider may not request documentation of the disability or the need for the animal.59 However, if the disability is obvious but the need for the animal seen vaccinated.
-They may not, however, require full access to the individual's medical records, require proof of training or certification, or require that the letter from the medical provider is notarized.61
+Proof of the individual's disability should come from a medical provider, but proof of the benefit the animal provides can come from anyone "in the know" and does not necessarily need to come from a medical provider.57 Furthermore, if the disability and related need for the animal are obvious, the housing provider may not request documentation of the disability or the need for the animal.58 However, if the disability is obvious but the need for the animal.59 Housing providers may also ask for proof that the animal has been vaccinated.
+They may not, however, require full access to the individual's medical records, require proof of training or certification, or require that the letter from the medical provider is notarized.60